-Remember, each pupils can access a range of online books selected for them using their Rising Stars login.
+Remember, each pupil can access a range of online books selected for them using their Rising Stars login.
 Please email Wren class if you need reminding of their personal details.

 Spellings: Mrs Bowley will be setting and testing spellings on Fridays.
 Please practice spellings at home regularly using a range of approaches.
 For examples, see these ideas from our No Nonsense spelling scheme at the bottom of this page, where you can also find the full lists of spellings we use at St Georges.

-This half term we are learning about the Gospel of Jesus as part of our Christianity work.
-We will be asking how Christians show love to others and what we might learn from this in our own lives.
+This half term we are learning about the Kingdom of God as part of our Christianity work.
+We will be asking what impact Pentecost had on Jesus' followers and why it is celebrated.

 We will continue to develop our scientific enquiry skills as we discover how circuits work, through practical experiments.
 We will explore the impact electricity has had on cities like Manchester and find out about famous scientists like Alan Turing in our city.
 Have you ever seen his 'Manchester Baby' at the Manchester Science and Industry museum?